soggybag/Hoppy-Bunny-SpriteKit-Swift/P5-Scrolling-World/content.md

 > ![Add empty node](../Tutorial-Images/xcode_add_empty_node_scroll.png)
 >

-Next you need to create a conde connection for the *scrollLayer*
+Next you need to create a code connection for the *scrollLayer*

 > [action]
 > Open *GameScene.swift* and add the following after the `hero` property declaration.